#KamalaHarrisDestroyed Trends On Twitter After Debate Clash With Tulsi Gabbard

 “And worse yet, in the case of those who were on death row, innocent people, you actually blocked evidence from being revealed that would have freed them until you were forced to do so,” she said.

-Indeed, Harris’ background as prosecutor has already been used against her.
+Indeed, Harris’ background as a prosecutor has already been used against her.
 As Reason reported, in 2014, Harris — who now claims to be pro-legalization — laughed at a reporter for suggesting that marijuana should be legalized.

 Opposition to marijuana legalization is merely the tip of the iceberg when it comes to Harris’ record.
-As The Inquisitr previously reported, although the candidate is now trying to distance herself from her prosecutor past, publications such as the New York Times, the Guardian, and HuffPost have written extensively about her record.
+As The Inquisitr previously reported, although the candidate is now trying to distance herself from her prosecutor past, publications such as The New York Times, The Guardian, and HuffPost have written extensively about her record.

-Most recently, The Intercept revealed that Harris refused to take on the Catholic Church while San Francisco District Attorney, turning a blind eye to concerns raised by survivors of clergy sexual abuse.
+Most recently, The Intercept revealed that Harris refused to take on the Catholic Church while San Francisco district attorney, turning a blind eye to concerns raised by survivors of clergy sexual abuse.

 As Gabbard pointed out, Harris upheld numerous wrongful conventions, advocated for the death penalty, and refused to embrace criminal justice reform.
 Furthermore, the California senator also waged a “war on truancy.”